How it all began

 The London Array project was born in 2001, when a series of environmental studies in the outer Thames Estuary confirmed the area is a suitable wind farm site.
 Two years later, the Crown Estate gave London Array Ltd a 50 year lease for the site and cable route to shore.

 Planning consent for a 1GW offshore wind farm was granted in 2006, and permission was granted for the onshore works in 2007.
 Work on Phase One started in July 2009 when we began building the onshore substation at Cleve Hill in Kent.
 Offshore construction started in March 2011 when the first foundation was installed.
 The first turbine was installed in January 2012, first power was achieved in October that year and the final turbine was installed in December 2012.
-London Array should be fully operational by Spring 2013.
+London Array is now fully operational.

 Facts and Figures: